dhis2/ui-core/README.md

 Generally all the CSS-in-JS solutions grant this out of the box, and this is only a problem when using global stylesheets, e.g. by importing `index.css` in an application and adding global rules to it.

+There are two ways to work around the problem.

+#### Example CSS

+Given the following CSS:

 `index.css`:
 ```